derykmakgill/krawisz/test.md

 Samson Mow cheers and threatens Bitcoin Cash Association creator Paul Wasensteiner's arrest and [tags the SEC on Twitter.](https://twitter.com/excellion/status/1078051212052684800)

 >You’ll see real cheering when you and your wife go to jail for using @CNBCFastMoney to pump and dump #Bcash on noobs. @SEC_Enforcement.

+#### 27 May 2019

+Former Blockstream Cofounder Matt Corallo blocks Samson Mow on Twitter, calling it the "best decision" he's ever made and says ["I'm honestly pretty embarrassed to have helped cofound @Blockstream."](https://twitter.com/TheBlueMatt/status/1133040768531214338)

+He strongly crisizes the [troll culture popular at the company.](https://twitter.com/TheBlueMatt/status/1133042374320562177?s=20)

+>The kind of "let's be mean just because it's fun" culture exposed by a number of
+@Blockstream folks and their management is a lot of what's wrong with (a small subset) of the Bitcoin culture.

 #### 12 December 2019